cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 Finally, method `Info` is a special case.
 The method's purpose is three-fold, it can be used

 1. as part of handling an RPC call from an external client,
-2. as a handshake between CometBFT and the Application upon recovery to check whether any blocks need to be replayed, and
+2. as a handshake between CometBFT and the Application to check whether any blocks need to be replayed, and
 3. at the end of _state-sync_ to verify that the correct state has been reached.